estruyf/blog-content/content/posts/2022-05-18-adding-and-removing-github-project-labels-to-issues.md

 ---
-title: Adding or deleting GitHub project labels on issues
+title: Adding or deleting GitHub project (classic) labels on issues
 longTitle: ""
 description: In this article, Elio explains how you can use GitHub Actions to automatically add or delete project labels to issues when you add, move, or delete.